OptMap: Geometric Map Distillation via Submodular Maximization: Results

 Courtyard is meant to demonstrate the strengths of dynamic reordering, which are emphasized by the visual results presented in \cref{fig:result2_boelter}.
 The first three panels of \cref{fig:result2_boelter} are representative maps from the descriptor, pose, and combined dynamic reordering methods where multiple scans and sufficient coverage of the single pass are present for all three methods.
 The final three panels show representative maps from Sieve-Streaming, random, and the evenly spaced heuristic; each contain very few scans and minimal coverage from the single pass.
 The qualitative results match the overlap and standard deviations presented in \cref{fig:overlap_ablation}.
-The average normalized overlap for the dynamically reordered methods is 98.8\%, 100\%, and 94.7\%, and the average normalized standard deviation is 3\%, 2.2\%, and 3.4\%.
-In contrast, the average normalized overlap for Sieve-Streaming, random, and the evenly spaced heuristic is 73.8\%, 76.8\%, and 66\%.
-The average normalized standard deviation for Sieve-Streaming and random are 6.1\% and 9.1\%.
-Both \cref{fig:result2_boelter} and \cref{fig:overlap_ablation} show that dynamic reordering is particularly valuable when an input set contains redundantly mapped areas.
-Note that in the context of field operations, the value of dynamic reordering is most apparent in providing a summary map when a robot has patrolled the same general area many times, but then explores a new environment, i.e., a patrol task followed by reconnaissance task.
+The average normalized overlaps are 97.1\%, 97.6\%, and 100\% for the descriptor, pose, and combined approximation dynamic reordering, and the average normalized standard deviations are 2.5\%, 2.4\%, and 1.6\%.
+In contrast, the average normalized overlaps for Sieve-Streaming, random, and the evenly spaced heuristic are 80.0\%, 82.0\%, and 87.0\%.
+The average normalized standard deviations for Sieve-Streaming and random are 6.0\% and 9.7\%.
+Both \cref{fig:result2_boelter} and \cref{fig:overlap_ablation} show that the value of dynamic reordering increases when an input set contains redundantly mapped areas.
+In the context of field operations, this is most apparent in providing summary maps when a robot has patrolled the same area many times, but then explores a new environment, i.e., a patrol task followed by a reconnaissance task.